-The National Pollinator Garden Network is convening on Oct 16th in Alexandria, VA to announce progress on the Million Pollinator Garden Challenge, a campaign started in 2015 designed to accelerate growing efforts across the nation to reverse the decline of pollinator species, such as honey bees, native bees and monarch butterflies by calling on all Americans to get involved.
+The National Pollinator Garden Network is convening on Oct 16th in Alexandria, VA to announce progress on the Million Pollinator Garden Challenge, a campaign started in 2015 and designed to accelerate growing efforts across the nation to reverse the decline of pollinator species, such as honey bees, native bees and monarch butterflies, by calling on all Americans to get involved.

 Third annual National Pollinator Garden Network conference

 Historic River Farm, National Headquarters of the American Horticultural Society, 7931 East Boulevard Dr, Alexandria VA, 22308

 Holly H. Shimizu, Interim Executive Director, American Horticultural Society